pingcap/docs-dm/en/faq.md

 ## How to handle incompatible DDL statements?

 When you encounter a DDL statement unsupported by TiDB, you need to manually handle it using dmctl (skipping the DDL statement or replacing the DDL statement with a specified DDL statement).
-For details, see [Handle failed SQL statements](handle-failed-sql-statements.md).
+For details, see [Handle failed DDL statements](handle-failed-ddl-statements.md).

 > **Note:**
 >